Use these savvy steps to reduce banking fees for your business.

 7. Be aware of timing.

 You might not think that the amount of time that you keep your money in an account matters.
-However, products like time accounts, which may also be called business certificates of deposit or CDs, may require you to keep your money deposited for a specified period of time.
-As a result, withdrawing funds too soon may trigger a fee.
-Be sure you know the required timeline for time accounts and when you’re able to make fee-free withdrawals.
+However, products like time accounts, also called business certificates of deposit or CDs, may require you to keep your money deposited for a specified period.
+Withdrawing funds early may trigger a fee.
+Be sure you know the required timeline for any time accounts you hold and when you can make fee-free withdrawals.

 8. Explore overdraft protection.

 Sometimes mistakes happen, and a transaction may overdraw your business account.
-And overdrafts can be costly.
-Your business may incur fees if the payment clears, leaving you with a negative balance in your account.
-If a payment is declined, you may incur interest or late fees as well as possibly damaging relationships with vendors.
-Overdraft protection is activated if your account is overdrawn, allowing the check to clear, helping your business avoid transaction delays and overdraft fees.
+Overdrafts can be costly.
+Your business may incur fees if the payment clears, and leaves a negative balance.
+You could also incur interest or late fees if a payment is declined, and possibly damaging relationships with vendors.
+Overdraft protection activates when your account is overdrawn, allowing transactions to clear and helping your business avoid delays and overdraft fees.

-Your Wells Fargo banker can help you identify the various fees associated with each of your accounts and those you intend to open.
-Make an appointment to work with a banker to understand how to minimize fees and choose the most cost-effective account options and bank services to help your business manage expenses.
+Your Wells Fargo Business Banker can help you identify the various fees associated with each of your accounts and those you intend to open.
+Make an Appointment to work with a banker to understand how to minimize fees and choose the most cost-effective account options and bank services to help your business manage expenses.

 1Sign-up may be required.
 Availability may be affected by your mobile carrier’s coverage area.
 Your mobile carrier’s message and data rates may apply.